 The bus network in Hakone is very well developed, but it may take some time to find your way around at first.
 The most well-known bus company is the Hakone Tozan with several lines around the region.
-You can find the bus schedule on their official website here: Hakone Tozan Bus.

 The buses usually run at 15 or 30 minute intervals.
 If you are not travelling with the Hakone Free Pass (which we will talk about soon), then you can also buy your tickets directly on the bus.

 This is how it works: You get a boarding ticket when you hop on the bus.
 Make sure you double check the fare to the station you want to get off at, which you should be able to find on board.
 Try have the money ready to pay at the cashier when hopping off, but there is also a change machine in case you don’t have the exact amount.

 With the Hakone Free Pass you can use (almost) all public transport in the Hakone region for an unlimited period of time (2 or 3 days).
 This means that you can also do the sightseeing circuit tour at no extra cost.
 In addition, you will receive discounted admission at certain attractions.

 The Hakone Free Pass is available in two choices: